The Cornerstone of DORA

 RTS 2024/1774 →

-How to Identify a CIF: The Two Dimensions
+How to Identify a CIF: The Three Legal Dimensions

-• Revenue share — >5% of gross income typical threshold
+• Revenue share — % of gross income generated by the function

-• Transaction volume — value and count per day/month
+• Transaction volume & value — per day/month

 • Asset under management — for investment services

-• Capital requirement — functions directly affecting Pillar 1 capital
+• Capital impact — functions affecting Pillar 1 capital

-• Customer protection — direct impact on client funds/data
+• Customer protection obligations — direct breach of regulated client obligations

 6-Step Methodology to Identify Your CIFs